giellalt/lang-olo/index.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-olo)](https://github.com/giellalt/lang-olo/issues)
 [![Build Status](https://divvun-tc.giellalt.org/api/github/v1/repository/giellalt/lang-olo/main/badge.svg)](https://github.com/giellalt/lang-olo/actions)

-This page documents the work on the [Livvi, or Olonets, language model](http://github.com/giellalt/lang-olo).
+This page documents the work on the [Livvi Karelian language model](http://github.com/giellalt/lang-olo).
 It contains some 56000 stems and the core morphology, and is in use in a morphological dictionary.